 The use of Low Impact Development BMPs is more effective in reducing disruptions to the site's natural hydrologic characteristics and preferable to more traditional BMPs such as detention ponds.
 In some cases, the application of on-site measures can result in reducing post-development flows or reducing the effective impervious surface and/or effective pollution generating impervious surface within a threshold discharge area to the extent that additional flow control or water quality treatment facilities (Core Requirements #6 and #7) are not required.

-Use Figure 2-3 and the subsequent text to determine the project requirements for Core Requirement #5.
+Use Figure I - 2.4 and the subsequent text to determine the project requirements for Core Requirement #5.

-Figure 2-3.
-Flow chart for determining LID Core Requirement #5
+Figure I - 2.4 Flow Chart for Determining Core Requirement #5 Requirements